Victor Kassir

 Victor Kassir (فكتور قصير; 1910–1997) was a Lebanese businessman and politician who was the deputy prime minister and minister of industry and economy between 1984 and 1988.
+Before entering government, he was a prominent figure in Beirut's merchant community and a long-serving president of the Beirut Traders Association.

 Early life and education

 Kassir was born in Beirut in 1910.
 He descended from a Greek Orthodox family.
 He received a bachelor's degree in commercial sciences in 1930 from Saint Joseph University in Beirut.

 Career

 Following his graduation Kassir began to involve in business.
 In 1958 he was elected as a member of the Orthodox Finance Council.
 He headed the merchants association from 1972 to 1994.
 He was a member of the advisory committee of the Banque du Liban, a member of the Beirut Club, and a board member of the Banque Libano-Francaise.
 In fact, Kassir was one of the owners of the latter together with Farid Raphael and the Kassar brothers, Adnan and Nadim.

-Kassir was the deputy prime minister and the minister of economy and industry in the cabinet led by Prime Minister Rashid Karami in the period 29 April 1984–22 September 1988.
+Kassir was the deputy prime minister and the minister of economy and industry in the cabinet led by Prime Minister Rashid Karami in the period 29 April 1984 – 22 September 1988.